 The purpose of this document is to provide guidance on how to comply with the documentation requirements outlined in the Minnesota Pollution Control Agency’s (MPCA) Authorization to Discharge Stormwater Associated with Small Municipal Separate Storm Sewer Systems (MS4s) under the National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) Permit Program MNR040000 (MS4 Permit).
 The MS4 Permit requires owners and operators of small MS4s to develop, implement, and enforce a stormwater pollution prevention program (SWPPP).
 The SWPPP has many components that the permittee must document.
 For all documentation requirements, you, the permittee, must retain the records for three years beyond the term of the current permit (Permit Part IV C.).

-Permit requirement What do I need to document for:
+Permit requirement What I need to document for:

 Enforcement actions